Frequently Asked Question:

 banjoIn Irish music this almost exclusively means the four-string tenor banjo played with a single pick.

 bodhránThe Irish frame drum.
 Also spelled "bodhran."
 The preferred English-language pronunciation is "bo-RAWN."
-Visit The Bodhrán Page for more information.
+The Wikipedia Bodhrán article is a useful introduction.

 If you play or would like to play Irish music, you might be interested in some Tips for Learning Irish Traditional Music.